Handforth Town Council

-Handforth Town Council is the parish council for the civil parish of Handforth in Cheshire, England.
-Previously known as Handforth Parish Council, it was renamed Handforth Town Council on 31 July 2021.
+Handforth Town Council is the civil parish council of Handforth, Cheshire, England.
+It was established in the 1890s, abolished in 1936, and re-established in 2011.

-History

-First iteration
+Handforth Parish Council gained prominence after an online meeting in 2020 over the legitimacy of the clerk Jackie Weaver.
+The council was renamed in the aftermath of it.

+Early history (1890s–1936)

-Following the Local Government Act 1894 Handford Parish Council was established for the rural Handforth parish.
+Following the Local Government Act 1894, a council was established for the rural Handforth parish.
 It was part of the Stockport Rural District and in 1901 had a population of 794.
-In 1904 the rural district was abolished.
-The Handforth civil parish became an urban district and the parish council became Handforth Urban District Council, absorbing powers that were previously the responsibility of Stockport Rural District Council.
-In 1936 the council and urban district were abolished as part of a Local Government Act 1929 county review order and the former area was split between Cheadle and Gatley and Wilmslow.
+In 1904, the rural district was abolished.
+Handforth civil parish became an urban district and the parish council became Handforth Urban District Council, absorbing powers that were previously the responsibility of Stockport Rural District Council.
+In 1936, the council and urban district were abolished as part of a Local Government Act 1929 county review order and the former area was split between Cheadle and Gatley and Wilmslow.

-Second iteration
+Re-established (2011–)

 The parish council was established again in May 2011 with the new civil parish formed from part of Wilmslow.
 Its duties and role are to represent the local community, consult and advise on planning applications and provide local amenities and activities such as Christmas lighting and grounds maintenance.
 Its early projects, such as the development of green belt land, the building of a war memorial, the creation of an after-school club, the creation of the parish council's Facebook page and installation of CCTV cameras were blocked by members of the council, mostly the Handforth Ratepayers.
 Accusations of personal conflicts of interest were made by the Ratepayers and their rivals on the council, Improving Handforth, and relations between the two became increasingly fractious.
 Formal complaints were made by both groups, including by Aled Brewerton (who was then a member of the public).
 Lawyers' statements were read out at meetings on a regular basis.

+In 2017, residents complained about the conduct of parish councillors as they believed meetings were becoming unproductive.
+The Independent described Handforth council meetings as "full of petty arguments about points of order and whether items had been agreed for the agenda – with the battle of ideas entirely absent."
+A letter from David Brown, director of governance and compliance at Cheshire East Council, made references to councillors' behaviour in the past and alleged misconduct, including suggestions by unnamed councillors that elections should not be held: